roidrage/lograge/README.md

 logging is easy.
-Lograge unhooks all subscriptions from `ActionController::LogSubscriber` and `ActionView::LogSubscriber`, and hooks in its own log subscription, but only listening for two events: `process_action` and `redirect_to`.
+Lograge unhooks all subscriptions from `ActionController::LogSubscriber` and `ActionView::LogSubscriber`, and hooks in its own log subscription, but only listening for two events: `process_action` and `redirect_to` (in case of standard controller logs).
 It makes sure that only subscriptions from those two classes are removed.
 If you happened to hook in your own, they'll be safe.

 Unfortunately, when a redirect is triggered by your application's code,